St. Louis couple charged for pulling guns at protest

 The McCloskeys live on a private street called Portland Place.
 A police report said the couple heard a loud commotion and saw a large group of people break an iron gate marked with “No Trespassing” and “Private Street” signs.
 A protest leader, the Rev. Darryl Gray, said the gate was open and that protesters didn’t damage it.

-Mark McCloskey confronted protesters with a semi-automatic rifle, screamed at them and pointed the weapon at them, according to a probable statement.
-The statement said Patricia McCloskey then emerged with a semi-automatic handgun, yelling at protesters to “go” and pointing it at them.
-No shots were fired.
+Mark McCloskey confronted protesters with a semi-automatic rifle, screamed at them and pointed the weapon at them, according to a probable statement from police officer Curtis Burgdorf.
+The statement said Patricia McCloskey then emerged with a semi-automatic handgun, yelling at protesters to “go” and pointing the gun at them.
+Protesters feared “being injured due to Patricia McCloskey’s finger being on the trigger, coupled with her excited demeanor,” the statement said.

 Photos emerged as memes on both sides of the gun debate.

-Note: This story has been updated to remove an incorrect reference to a second charge, a misdemeanor.
-No misdemeanor charge was filed.